Telegraph 25th April - Madeleine McCann: Are the police any closer to knowing the truth?

 The police in Portugal, however, have never accepted the McCanns’ evidence as undisputed.
 They initially regarded the McCanns as suspects, and believed the McCanns could have killed Madeleine any time after the last independent sighting of her at 6pm.

-A timeline of that evening shows that Dr Matthew Oldfield went into apartment 5A at 9.30pm, and noticed that Madeleine’s room seemed lighter than the others, as if the shutters had been partially opened.
+A [You must be registered and logged in to see this link.] shows that Dr Matthew Oldfield went into apartment 5A at 9.30pm, and noticed that Madeleine’s room seemed lighter than the others, as if the shutters had been partially opened.
 He could not be certain whether Madeleine was there.

 Kate McCann was next to check on the children, at 10pm.
 She ran back to the restaurant moments later, saying Madeleine was missing.
 The McCanns and their friends made a quick search of the resort, but after finding no sign of Madeleine the police were called at 10.14pm.